go-hacks/swap64/README.md

 # swap64
 ## Multi-threaded, scalable, x64 CBC 4096-bit block cipher that performs 7 rounds per block w/ an NLFSR key schedule, key dependant movements, and a 512-bit OTP key seed masked w/ passphrase hash.

-Currently, this only works on Linux as it uses /dev/random for seeding but I will probably update this to crypto-rand later so that it works on all OSs.
+Currently, this only works on Linux(Maybe Mac) as it uses /dev/random for seeding but I will probably update this to crypto-rand later so that it works on all OSs.

 Build with
 ``` sh